fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Path connectors (freeform arrows, connectors, callouts, and so on)

-The image of a chart rendered with different types of annotations items is shown below:

-{% embed_all chart-configurations-annotations-example-3.js %}

-Click here to edit the above chart.

 Refer to the basic JSON structure to create annotations, given below:

 ```